Grant Woods (attorney): Career

 In June 2021, Woods was fired from the law firm Gallagher & Kennedy (G&K), after he sent out a tweet criticizing Arizona Diamondbacks owner Ken Kendrick.
 G&K is the legal representative for the Diamondbacks.

 Personal life

-Woods was married to the former Marlene Galan, and had five children.
+Woods was married to the former Marlene Galán, and had five children.
 He died from a heart attack on October 23, 2021, at age 67.

-Woods first wife, Barbara Ross, is the mother of his 2 oldest children.
+Woods' first wife, Barbara Ross, is the mother of his 2 oldest children.